-Law Standard 11.2.1 and 11.2.3 specify the duties and functions which must be set out in a FAL for the senior financial officer.
+Law Standard 11.2.1 and 11.2.3 specify the duties and functions which must be set out in a FAL for the director of finance.
 This subsection includes these mandatory duties and functions.
-Note that the general description of the responsibilities of the senior financial officer is followed by the text including the following duties.
-When the term "including" is used in a FAL, it means "including but not limited to" (see section 3(1)(e) of the Sample Law for this rule of interpretation).
-This means that the list should not be interpreted to limit the broader or more general description of the senior financial officer's responsibilities.
+Note that the general description of the responsibilities of the director of finance is followed by the text including the following duties.
+When the term "including" is used in a FAL, it means "including but not limited to" (see paragraph 3(1)(e) of the Sample Law for this rule of interpretation).
+This means that the list should not be interpreted to limit the broader or more general description of the director of finance's responsibilities.

-Paragraph (b) states the senior financial officer is responsible for administering and maintaining all charts of accounts of the first nation.
+Paragraph (b) states the director of finance is responsible for administering and maintaining all charts of accounts of the First Nation.

-Paragraph (c) clarifies that while the senior financial officer is responsible for preparing the draft annual budget, the senior financial officer will take advice from the tax administrator on the component of that budget respecting local revenues.
+Paragraph (c) clarifies that while the director of finance is responsible for preparing the draft annual budget, the director of finance will take advice from the tax administrator on the component of that budget respecting local revenues.

-Paragraph (o) allows the senior manager to require the senior financial officer to carry out additional activities the senior manager may specify.
-Law Standard 11.2.4 does not require a FAL to give the senior manager this authority but if the FAL does so the senior manager must not require the senior financial officer to act contrary to the Act or the officer's duties set out in the FAL.
+Paragraph (o) allows the chief administrative officer to require the director of finance to carry out additional activities the chief administrative officer may specify.
+Law Standard 11.2.4 does not require a FAL to give the chief administrative officer this authority but if the FAL does so the chief administrative officer must not require the director of finance to act contrary to the Act or in a manner inconsistent with the officer's duties set out in the FAL.

-Subsection (3): From a practical point of view, it is expected that the senior financial officer may require the assistance of other personnel to perform the senior financial officer's duties.
-Law Standard 11.2.5 allows a FAL to permit the senior financial officer to assign the performance of the senior financial officer's duties or functions to others.
-If a FAL includes this authority to assign duties and functions it must also include a statement that the senior financial officer remains responsible for ensuring that these assigned duties or functions are carried out properly.
-This subsection gives the senior financial officer the authority to assign his or her duties or functions to an officer, employee, contractor or agent of the first nation but only with the approval of the senior manager.
+Subsection (3): From a practical point of view, it is expected that the director of finance may require the assistance of other personnel to perform the director of finance's duties.
+Law Standard 11.2.5 allows a FAL to permit the director of finance to assign the performance of the director of finance's duties or functions to others.
+If a FAL includes this authority to assign duties and functions it must also include a statement that the director of finance remains responsible for ensuring that these assigned duties or functions are carried out properly.
+This subsection gives the director of finance the authority to assign his or her duties or functions to an officer, employee, contractor or agent of the First Nation but only with the approval of the chief administrative officer.
 This limitation is not required but is considered to be an appropriate limitation on this authority.

-This subsection also contains the obligation set out in Law Standard 11.2.5 that the senior financial officer remains responsible for ensuring that any assigned duties or functions are carried out properly.
+This subsection also contains the obligation set out in Law Standard 11.2.5 that the director of finance remains responsible for ensuring that any assigned duties or functions are carried out properly.

-Section 20 (Tax administrator): requires the council to appoint a tax administrator if the first nation is collecting local revenues and sets out the general duties and functions of that officer.
+Section 20 (Tax Administrator): requires the council to appoint a tax administrator if the First Nation is collecting local revenues and sets out the general duties and functions of that officer.

 Subsection (1): The council is required to appoint a tax administrator and may set the terms and conditions of that appointment.
-Standard 11.3.1 recognizes that a first nation may be appointing the tax administrator under its local revenue laws and has defined functions and duties under those laws and under regulations made under the Act.
+Law Standard 11.3.1 recognizes that a First Nation may be appointing the tax administrator under its local revenue laws and has defined functions and duties under those laws and under regulations made under the Act.